-Disposing of yard waste has become difficult since many municipalities and states — including Missouri as of Jan.
-1, 1992 — have passed legislation banning leaves, grass clippings and other forms of yard waste from landfills.
+Disposing of yard waste can be difficult if your municipality bans leaves, grass clippings and other forms of yard waste from landfills.
 Leaves and other vegetation used to make up a large portion of landfill trash, so these restrictions increase the useful life of a landfill.
-But they make disposal of yard waste difficult, especially in areas that also ban burning.
+But they make disposal of yard waste difficult, especially in areas that also ban burning

 Composting is a viable alternative for leaves and grass clippings, but it does not work well for brush and small limbs.
 A chipper-shredder is an alternative that works for all of these yard wastes and offers beneficial side effects as well.
 (For information on composting, see MU Extension publication G6956, Making and Using Compost.)

 Chipper-shredders reduce brush and small limbs to a size that is easier to handle and that is suitable for composting or for soil covers, which reduce moisture loss and weed growth and add beauty to a landscaped lawn.
 Shredding leaves and grass clippings also will reduce the time it takes for composted materials to decay.

 Chipper-shredders are available in sizes ranging from light-use, electrically powered models to power take-off (PTO) models.
 Portable units with gasoline engines may be adjusted from shredding leaves to chipping limbs of up to 3 inches in diameter.
 The speed of processing varies by brand.
 Gas-powered units work better for chipping limbs but have little advantage over electric ones when shredding leaves.
 All units work best when the materials are dry.
 Always consult the unit’s user manual for operating instructions and the maximum branch size that can be processed.

 Converting unwanted yard wastes into valuable resources is rewarding and can be done safely when a few precautions are followed.